openvswitch/ovs/CONTRIBUTING.md

 [CodingStyle.md] file describes the coding style used in most of Open vSwitch.
 Use Linux kernel coding style for Linux kernel code.

+If your code is non-datapath code, you may use the `utilities/checkpatch.py` utility as a quick check for certain commonly occuring mistakes (improper leading/trailing whitespace, missing signoffs, some improper formatted patch files).
+For linux datapath code, it is a good idea to use the linux script `checkpatch.pl`.

 Example
 -------